JetBrains/kotlin-web-site/pages/docs/reference/classes.md

 inside that class.

-Even more specifically, if you declare a [companion object](object-declarations.html#companion-objects) inside your class, you'll be able to call its members using only the class name as a qualifier.
+Even more specifically, if you declare a [companion object](object-declarations.html#companion-objects) inside your class, you can access its members using only the class name as a qualifier.